bhgray/havaschedule-ionic/README.md

   * DOM was not updating via the call to setWarning in the DisplayCtrl
   * ISSUE:  must set the scope variables directly from the directive to trigger the apply() cycle and thus update the ng-class attribute for the warnings.
 In the document, if a bound scope variable is wrapped in {{}}, then Angular automatically sets a watch for it, and updates (via apply() and digest()) if necessary.
 But, this variable is inside ng-class, so not automatically watched IF set in the controller.
 Every scope variable change from in a directive IS automatically watched though, so the apply() cycle is invoked.
 See:  theCurrentTime directive, checkForWarnings and updateTime.
   * so this works, but is ugly.
 Also TODO we want to refactor to allow turning the warnings on and off and setting different times for the warnings.
 Also, blinking??? :-)
+  * GIT IMPORTANT:  change to branch naming.  use prefix "iss" (for "issue") followed by bugz number.
+If branching off that for some reason, use v numbers, e.g., iss27, iss27v1, iss27v2.
+  * GIT  once we have version 1.0, create a "next" branch for all dev related to next update....